 There were systems in place to help ensure the safety of staff and patients.
-These included policies for safeguarding children from abuse, maintaining the required standards of infection prevention and control and maintenance of equipment used at the practice.
-However, improvements could be made in regards to arrangements for safeguarding vulnerable adults and recording incidents.
+These included policies for safeguarding, maintaining the required standards of infection prevention and control and maintenance of equipment used at the practice.

 The practice assessed risks to patients and managed these well.
 We found that staff were trained and there was appropriate equipment to respond to medical emergencies.
 In the event of an incident or accident occurring, the practice had a system in place to document, investigate and learn from it.
-The practice followed procedures for the safe recruitment of staff which included carrying out criminal record checks and obtaining references.
+The practice followed procedures for the safe recruitment of staff which included carrying out criminal record checks.
+However, improvements could be made in regards to the recording of references.

 Are services effective?

-We found that this practice was providing effective care in accordance with the relevant regulations.
+We found that this practice was providing effective care in accordance with the relevant

+regulations.